Home » Read & Learn » WordPress » WordPress Photo Gallery Plugins & Slider Tips

 Slider by Soliloquy – Responsive Image Slider for WordPress

-Soliloquy has an easy-to-use drag-n-drop slider builder interface.
-Another plus is the Soliloquy slider is 100% responsive and mobile-friendly by default.
-There are a bunch of pre-made slider templates to enhance the look of your WordPress slider too.
-On top of the slider themes, you have the option to use custom CSS to customize everything about your WordPress slider.
+There are several pre-made slider templates to choose from to enhance the look of your WordPress slider.
+In addition to the slider themes, you have the option to use custom CSS to customize everything about your WordPress slider even further if necessary.

 Slider Features